aalexeeva/summer_school/XSOLLA Getting started en.md

 Field | Type | Description
 ---- | --- | --------
-http_status_code | integer | HTTP code
+http_status_code | integer | HTTP code.
 message | string | Clear error message.
 The text is always in English.
-The field should not be used in case of any error, as its value may change in the future extended_message | string | Extended error description request_id | string | Unique request ID, used to help XSOLLA developers diagnose the problem
+The field should not be used in case of any error, as its value may change in the future. extended_message | string | Extended error description. request_id | string | Unique request ID, used to help XSOLLA developers diagnose the problem.

 Example of JSON object with error:
 ```
 {
-    "http_status_code": Five hundred,
+    "http_status_code": 500,
     "message": "Internal Server Error",
     "extended_message": null,
     "request_id": "6445b85"